-Guangdong Province in the south of the People's Republic of China (PRC) is proving a fertile testing ground for efficient and environmentally friendly power alternatives to the fossil fuels behind its extraordinary economic growth, grim pollution, and increasingly severe energy shortages.
+Guangdong Province in the south of the People's Republic of China (PRC) is proving to be a fertile testing ground for efficient and environmentally friendly alternatives to fossil fuels.

 By the numbers

 Source: Guangdong Energy Efficiency and Environment Improvement Investment Program.
 Report and Recommendation to the President (2008).

 Dong'ao Island, Zhuhai City, Guangdong Province - Xu Jian, a 33-year-old electrical engineer, is an unlikely celebrity on the island of Dong'ao.
 Wherever he goes, people greet him - after all, it was he and his team that brought a stable power supply to the island; and it is he and his team that restore the power supply when anything goes wrong.

 Dong'ao is 45 minutes by ferry from the mainland city of Zhuhai (on the border with Macau, China) in Guangdong Province in the People's Republic of China (PRC).
 Xu is team leader of a group of eight technicians who have operated and maintained the power plant there since 2010.

 The plant operates a 1 megawatt (MW), independent smart-micro-grid.
 A smart-micro-grid is a modern, small-scale version of a centralized electricity system.
 This scalable, automated system is capable of monitoring energy availability and consumption.
 Its flexible base system allows for easy expansion.
 It reduces environmental impact, and is ideal for isolated areas such as islands.

 The Dong'ao plant is powered by renewable energy (solar and wind) with diesel as backup.
 About 80% of the electricity is generated by solar power, which provides power for around 200 households, as well as a wireless base station.